-On the basis of the results of the 2022 interim actuarial investigation conducted by the Fund AASB 119 148 (a) Actuary, [Employer name] makes employer contributions to the Fund's Defined Benefit category at rates determined by the Fund's Trustee.
-For the year ended 30 June 2023, this rate was 10.5% of members' salaries (10% in 2021/2022).
-This rate will increase in line with the SG increases.
+On the basis of the results of the 2023 triennial actuarial investigation conducted by the Fund AASB 119 148 (a) Actuary, [Employer name] makes employer contributions to the Fund's Defined Benefit category at rates determined by the Fund's Trustee.
+For the year ended 30 June 2024, this rate was 11% of members' salaries (10.5% in 2022/2023).
+This rate will increase in line with any increases in the SG contribution rate and was reviewed as part of the 30 June 2023 triennial valuation.